 Over the past three decades, Foreign Direct Investment (FDI) has been subjected to considerable scrutiny in terms of its potential benefits (e.g., on employment, knowledge and technological spillovers) and impact on the economic growth of host countries.
 Empirically, many studies (e.g., Chakrabarti, 2001; Zangina, & Hassan, 2022) have investigated key determinants of FDI.
 Many theories have also been proposed (e.g., Dunning's OLI theory, 1976) and tested.
 However, no single theory has been able to explain FDI for all types of industries and countries.
 This deficiency has been attributed to several factors, such as changes in the economic fundamentals of many developing countries, financial market development, improvements in financial control policies and banking supervision, and widespread liberalisation programmes.
 Attempts have also been made to develop an allencompassing framework capable of guiding empirical work on the determinants of inward FDI.
-However, this attempt has been to no avail, leaving much of the task of the identification of the variables that even a significant influence on FDI to the empirical research.
+However, this attempt has been to no avail, leaving much of the task of the identification of the variables that exert a significant influence on FDI to the empirical research.
+Achieving FDI sustainability requires, first and foremost, a thorough understanding of the factors contributing to the growth in inward FDI, with a view to ensuring its enhancement.
+Again, most studies on FDI and growth are cross-country studies.
+However, FDI and growth are country specific.
+Earlier studies (Chakrabarti, 2001; Olatunji, 2011; Okafor, 2015) examine only the importance of FDI on growth and the channels through which it may be benefiting the economy, leaving a glaring gap on the specific determinants of inward FDI in Nigeria.
+The rationale of this study is to fill this gap by empirically investigating the determinants of FDI flows in Nigeria, with the latest ARDL co-integration technique, using wide variables of interest with long sample periods.